PelionIoT/meta-mbl/docs/walkthrough.md

 ```

 ## <a name="get-cloud-credentials"></a> 3.
 Download Mbed Cloud dev credentials file
 During the build process, you will need a file that contains the credentials to connect your device to with Mbed Cloud.
+First create the directory `~/mbl/cloud-credentials`.
 To create a **credentials C file** (`mbed_cloud_dev_credentials.c`) and download it to your working directory `~/mbl/cloud-credentials`, follow the instructions for [creating and downloading a developer certificate](https://cloud.mbed.com/docs/v1.2/provisioning-process/provisioning-development.html#creating-and-downloading-a-developer-certificate).

 ## <a name="create-update-resources"></a> 4.
 Create an Update resources file
 Initialize `manifest-tool` settings and generate Update resources by running the following commands: